Galvanic cell

-A galvanic cell or voltaic cell, named after the scientists Luigi Galvani and Alessandro Volta, respectively, is an electrochemical cell in which an electric current is generated from spontaneous Oxidation-Reduction reactions.
-A common apparatus generally consists of two different metals, each immersed in separate beakers containing their respective metal ions in solution that are connected by a salt bridge or separated by a porous membrane.
+A galvanic cell or voltaic cell, named after the scientists Luigi Galvani and Alessandro Volta, respectively, is an electrochemical cell in which an electric current is generated from spontaneous oxidation–reduction reactions.
+An example of a galvanic cell consists of two different metals, each immersed in separate beakers containing their respective metal ions in solution that are connected by a salt bridge or separated by a porous membrane.

 Volta was the inventor of the voltaic pile, the first electrical battery.
-In common usage, the word "battery" has come to include a single galvanic cell, but a battery properly consists of multiple cells.
+Common usage of the word battery has evolved to include a single Galvanic cell, but the first batteries had many Galvanic cells.

 History

 In 1780, Luigi Galvani discovered that when two different metals (e.g., copper and zinc) are in contact and then both are touched at the same time to two different parts of a muscle of a frog leg, to close the circuit, the frog's leg contracts.
 He called this "animal electricity".
 The frog's leg, as well as being a detector of electrical current, was also the electrolyte (to use the language of modern chemistry).